Concordium/Concordium-Free-Open-Grants-Program/README.md

 </p>

-We are happy to announce that Concordium has launched, an Open and Free Grants Program.
+We are happy to announce that Concordium has launched a Free and Open Developer Grants Program.
-This ambitious program operatesin in an open-source fashion and aims to fund projects that support both the [Concordium Ecosystem](http://github.com/Concordium) and the [RustLang Ecosystem](https://github.com/rust-lang).
+This ambitious program operates in an open-source fashion and aims to fund projects that support both the [Concordium Ecosystem](http://github.com/Concordium) and the [RustLang Ecosystem](https://github.com/rust-lang).

 ---
 ## Index